 - STARTER HERBS: This four pack of Mint will be an amazing addition to your garden, either by itself or as a filler amongst your flowers.

-- GROWTH: Mint can get up to 18 inches tall and 24 inches wide, Growing mint in containers is recommended to keep it contained from spreading rampantly to other areas of your garden.
+- GROWTH: Mint can get up to 18 inches tall and 24 inches wide.
+Growing mint in containers is recommended to avoid it spreading rampantly to other areas of your garden.

 - FUN FACT: Mint leaves are anti-inflammatory in nature which helps in reducing any inflammation in your stomach.
 Mint leaves also helps relieve indigestion